Naturally sweetened, this brightly colored Cranberry Curd is wonderfully tart and packed with flavor from orange, honey, and pink peppercorn.

 1 tablespoon orange liqueur (such as Grand Marnier) or brandy

-Cook cranberries, orange juice, water, zest, and peppercorns in a saucepan over medium-high heat, stirring occasionally until cranberries burst, about 15 minutes.
+Cook cranberries, orange juice, zest, and peppercorns in a saucepan over medium-high heat, stirring occasionally until cranberries burst, about 15 minutes.
 Transfer cranberry mixture to a food processor and purée.

 Strain cranberry mixture through a fine-mesh sieve back into saucepan with honey, butter, and salt; discard solids.

 Cook mixture over medium heat until butter is melted, about 5 minutes.